 Course in Theoretical Biology

-At the University of Florida, I designed and gave a short graduate course titled “Theoretical Biology”.
+Some years back, I designed and gave a short graduate course titled “Theoretical Biology”.
 Below are some notes and materials for that course.
 Feel free to reproduce them and use them as you like.
 Also, please send me any questions or comments you have related to the course notes.

 There is a long history of courses with names like “mathematical biology,” “quantitative biology,” “computational biology,” “biostatistics,” and “modeling.”
 These courses can be great; they often provide students with mathematical or statistical tools that can save them a lot of hair-pulling later in their careers.
 What these courses tend NOT to provide is a forum for discussing how research in biology fits into some self-consistent body of theory that explains how things work.
 I developed a course called “Theoretical Biology” to address this gap.
 It focuses less on methods and more on developing a working definition of “theoretical biology” and deciding whether such an approach is useful for understanding living things.
 See my notes on the discussions we had below the topic listings.

 Lecture 1.
 Why not use fundamental physics to understand living things?

 “There is nothing that living things do that cannot be understood from the point of view that they are made of atoms acting according to the laws of physics.” –R. P. Feynman (Six Easy Pieces)